Updated: 2023-August-10

 The following shows 3D view of positive_z_material, negative_z_material and RCWA object region.
 The simulation region should be between the positive_z_material and negative_z_material.
 The RCWA object region should be always slightly larger than simulation region.

-Properties of the topcell
+A.3 Properties of the topcell

 We must define 4 user properties as below red-boxed.
 These user properties will be set up by the dynamic link.
 And in the script, we will read their values to modify the structures in the group.
 The 4 properties to use are as below.